conejoninja/tesoro/README.md

-TREZOR
+TESORO
 ======
-Library in Go (golang) to work with [TREZOR devices](http://bitcointrezor.com/).
-This repository is about an unofficial library written in Go to work with TREZOR, for any official library, code or tool, please go to the official [TREZOR repository](https://github.com/trezor)
+Go package to work with [TREZOR devices](http://bitcointrezor.com/).
+This repository is an unofficial package written in Go (golang), for any official package, code or tool, please go to the official [TREZOR repository](https://github.com/trezor)

 ## What is TREZOR?